1. Who can pledge for body donation?

-If the death occurred in places other than hospital, the logistic personnel
+If the death occurred in places other than hospital, immediate family

-engaged by SMC will help to obtain burial permit from local authority or
+members of the deceased will need to obtain burial permit from local

-critical or chronic illness).
-Therefore, family member is reminded to keep a
+death due to critical or chronic illness).
+Therefore, family member is reminded

-copy of medical report of donor with critical or chronic illness at all times
+of medical report of donor with critical or chronic illness at all

 expedited upon death, and body is transferred back to SMC within 8 hours

 7. Who will apply for the death certificate?

 A: Immediate family